x51xxx/codex-mcp-tool/CONTRIBUTING.md

 # Contributing to Codex MCP Tool

 Thank you for your interest in contributing to Codex MCP Tool!
-This document provides guidelines and instructions for contributing to the project.
+This document provides guidelines and instructions for contributing.

 ## Code of Conduct